Receptogenesis in a Vascularized Robotic Embodiment: Results and Discussions

-PPy is sensitive to UV irradiation\cite{Galar2013ChemicalPolypyrrole}, which can photo-excite charge carriers and modify the population or dynamics of polaron or bipolaron states (Figure \ref{fig:3}e), leading to impedance decrease in our PPy-based system.
-The impedance change was registered by an embedded microprocessor unit featuring a custom bipolar pulse technique combined with voltage division by a constant external resistor (Figure \ref{fig:3}f, left).
-The lower transient voltage across the receptive area (PPy-PETG), versus Py-PETG, showed higher conductance, whereas the lower voltage rate captured an increased capacitance (Figure \ref{fig:3}f, right).
-Further, we encoded receptor response as a differential digital signal with LED readout, given the transient nature of polarons: the sensor response is characterized by its rate of change rather than absolute value.
+As the vicinity of the receptive area retained abundant Py monomers after self-inhibiting PPy photosynthesis, the Py monomers reduced the newly synthesized PPy into an electrically nonconductive form.
+PPy is sensitive to UV irradiation \cite{Galar2013ChemicalPolypyrrole}: the sensing characteristics of the receptive area (PPy-PETG) derive from the transient formation of (bi)polarons: UV exposure photo-excites PPy by separating charge carriers and modifying the population or dynamics of polaron or bipolaron states (Figure \ref{fig:3}e).
+The induced positive charge shifts PPy into its oxidized, electrically conductive form, leading to resistance decrease in our PPy-based system.
+The impedance drop was proportional to the LED pulse (a proxy for UV dose, Figure 3f), indicating that (bi)polaron population was proportional to the incident UV dose.
+The conductive state is transient, decaying through two routes: charge consumed by further polymerization of the abundant surrounding Py (extending the existing PPy chain), and carrier recombination limited by charge mobility along the chain (timescale $\approx$ \SI{300}{\second}).
+Over repeated cycling, both sensitivity (Figure 3g) and baseline resistance values increased, consistent with residual polymerization of Py: additional PPy generates more (bi)polarons, increasing sensitivity, whereas a decreased amount of mobile charge carriers increases system resistance.
+This constant development of the sensor is expected and embodies the desired element of experience to the situated sensor, different from the expectedly constant performance of conventional (industrial) sensors.
+The system retained functionality after more than four months of storage, demonstrating operational stability on this timescale.
+For the receptor, the impedance change of the receptive area was registered by an embedded microprocessor unit featuring a custom bipolar pulse technique combined with voltage division by a constant external resistor (Supplementary Figure S2).
+Further, we encoded receptor response as a differential digital signal with LED readout, given the transient nature of polarons: the receptor response is characterized by its rate of change rather than absolute value, as described above.
 This parallels biological receptors, as we are not interested in absolute (impedance) values, but rather the change.
-As seen in Figure \ref{fig:3}g, a drop in impedance corresponds to UV irradiation that was independently visualized with a red LED blinking.
+As seen in Figure \ref{fig:3}h, a drop in impedance corresponds to UV irradiation that was independently visualized with a red LED blinking.